Gedanken Experiments of Entanglement in Particle Physics: Interactions, Operators and Bell Inequalities in Flavor Space: Binary Observables and Bell-Type Reasoning

 Given a minimum of three measurement choices $a$, $b$ and $c$, Bell's inequality may then be written in the form

 where the + (\,-\,) on the right hand side corresponds to the initial state being anti-correlated (correlated).
 This bound, often referred to as Bell's Inequality, limits the maximum possible correlation in measurements that could be obtained in a classical system.
-We emphasize that for a LHVT Eq.~(\ref{eq:bell_original}) must be satisfied for {\it all} possible choices of $a,b$, and $c$.
-If it is violated for {\it any} choice of $a,b$, and $c$, the correlations cannot be described by a LHVT and the system must be non-classical.